-Christopher Segall, Assistant Professor, is a music theorist specializing in twentieth-century Russian music (especially the music of Schnittke, Shostakovich and Taneyev), Russian music theory, neo-Riemannian theory and popular music studies.
-His articles appear in the Journal of Musicology and Theory and Practice.
-He has presented several papers at national and regional conferences.
+Christopher Segall (PhD, City University of New York) is Assistant Professor of Music Theory.
+His research focuses on twentieth-century Russian music, Russian music theory, and neo-Riemannian theory.
+Secondary research interests include classical form and post-2000 popular music.
+His articles appear in various theory and musicology journals, and he has presented papers at international, national, and regional conferences.
 In 2009 he received the Patricia Carpenter Emerging Scholar Award from the Music Theory Society of New York State.

-For a full listing of publications and presentations, visit Professor Segall’s personal site: http://homepages.uc.edu/~segallcr.
+For a full listing of publications, presentations, professional activity, and graduate courses, visit Professor Segall’s personal site: http://homepages.uc.edu/~segallcr.